DavidABau/Human-AI-Coherence-Corpus/Tools/12-mode-conversation-framework.md

 # 12-Mode Conversation Framework
-*A Private Reference Expansion of the 5 Core Modes*
+*A Reference Expansion of the 5 Core Modes*

 ---